jkhaui/react-terra/README.md

 ## Run in Dev Mode

+_n.b. you need to have the [Terra Station extension for Chrome/Brave](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp?hl=en) installed, along with a wallet address._

 - From the root directory, run `yarn`
 - In a terminal window, run the following command:
   > yarn start:hooks